Rajan Parrikar Music Archive

 by Rajan P. Parrikar

-[Note: This is not a tirade against “the West.”
-I have lived in the West for nearly 4 decades, benefited from its enabling structures – educational, professional, and civic – admired its accomplishments, and count some of its thinkers among my intellectual mentors.
-For decades, even centuries, the West has presumed the right to critique, instruct, and grade the rest of the world.
-It is entirely appropriate now to turn the gaze the other way.]
+This is not a tirade against “the West.”
+I have lived in it for decades, benefited from its institutions, and learned from some of its finest minds.
+But a culture that has long presumed the right to critique and grade the rest of the world must be willing to accept the gaze in return.

 The Illusion of Ubiquity